molgenis/molgenis-py-catalogue-transform/datamodels/set-up-staging-areas.md

 (or choose another name, see 5).
 This database contains only the common data model variable metadata, which can be extracted from production data catalogue running the molgenis-py-catalogue-transform script.

 4. Make separate schemas for each cohort that will enter data.
+At least cohort pid and name should already be filled out in production 'catalogue' schema table 'Cohorts'.

 5. Optional: Change the schema references (column 'RefSchema') in molgenis.csv
 cohort_model.csv to the respective schema names used in 2 and 3.